Medical Supply Price Inflation: Has the Market Been Affected?

 Supply chains haven’t stabilized yet, but by adopting smart inventory management tactics and diversifying their supplier base, it is possible to manage the inflationary fall-out and rising prices.

 Working with ElevateHT means your clinical practice gains a trusted ally specialized in healthcare, uniquely dedicated to optimizing medical inventory and drug management.
-Our innovative solution, Pulse, transforms inventory and in-office drug administration into actionable insights, making management effortless and decision-making precise.
 By streamlining these crucial processes, we free up your valuable time and resources, allowing you to focus on what truly matters—delivering exceptional patient care.

 Important Note: We're delighted to announce that the ArbiMed software has been acquired by Elevate Health Technologies and has added new executive leadership.
 Our dedicated team, which you know and trust, remains in place.